-In the name of him who has the keys to set his people free indeed, dear friends in Christ: Keys are remarkable little tools, aren't they?
-There's not much to them: just a little piece of stamped metal with some teeth cut into them.
+In the name of him who has the keys to set his people free, dear friends in Christ: Keys are remarkable little tools.
+There's not much to them: just a little piece of stamped metal with some grooves cut into them.
 And they aren't very versatile.
-You can't use them for a wide range of purposes like you can with some tools.
-But when you're dealing with something that's locked, only the key will do.
+You can't use them for a wide variety of purposes like you can with some tools.
+But when you're dealing with a lock, only the key will do.
 Keys grant access.
 They give you the ability to do things you couldn't do otherwise.
-You'd have a hard time driving home after worship if you lost your car keys.
-And keys represent authority and trust.
-If a shopkeeper gives the keys to his business to an employee, it's because he trusts that worker and he's giving him power and authority to operate the business when he, the boss, isn't around.
+You'd have a hard time driving home this morning without your car keys.
+Keys also represent authority and trust.
+If a shopkeeper gives the keys to his business to an employee, it's because he trusts that worker and he's giving him power and authority to operate the business when he, the owner, isn't around.

 And not all keys are little pieces of metal you can slip onto a keychain.
 The passwords you use for your Email account and your online banking are keys of sorts.
-They let you in and because they don't have the keys, they keep others out.
-Likewise if something is written in code, you need the key to the cipher to decode it and read what the message says.
+They let you in and hopefully keep others locked out.
+Likewise if something is written in code, you need the key to the cipher to decode what it says.
 Without the key, you'll never understand what's written.

-In the 16th chapter of Matthew's Gospel, right after Peter confesses on behalf of all the disciples that Jesus is the Christ, the Son of the living God, Jesus tells the group of them, "I'm going to give you guys the keys to the kingdom of heaven."
-At the time, it was future tense.
-Jesus didn't give his trainees anything then.
+In the 16th chapter of Matthew's Gospel, right after Peter confesses on behalf of all the disciples that Jesus is the Christ, the Son of the living God, Jesus tells the group of them, "I'm going to give you the keys to the kingdom of heaven."
+He said it in future tense.
+He didn't give his trainees the keys then.
 The time wasn't right and they weren't ready.
-But in today's Gospel, we see the fulfillment of this promise.
+But in today's Gospel we see the fulfillment of this promise.
 We see Jesus handing over the keys to the kingdom of heaven to his apostles.
-This morning I'd like to talk a bit about what these keys are and how they're to be used.
+So, what these keys are and how are they to be used?

 It's the evening of the day of Jesus' resurrection.
-If we piece together what we're told in all the Gospels, we know that Jesus has appeared to Mary Magdalene and to Peter.
-He also spent most of the afternoon with the two Emmaus disciples, walking with them and talking on the way.
-They didn't know it was Jesus while they were on the road; but later at supper with him, he revealed himself when he blessed and broke the bread.
-As soon as they recognized him he vanished from their sight.
-They were so thrilled that they hightailed it back to Jerusalem that same evening, and they were admitted to the locked room where the rest of the disciples were gathered.
+If we piece together what we're told in all the Gospels, we know that at this point Jesus has already appeared to Mary Magdalene and to Peter.
+He also spent the entire afternoon with the two Emmaus disciples, walking with them and talking on the way.
+They didn't know it was Jesus while they were on the road; but later at supper with him, he revealed himself to them when he blessed and broke the bread.
+The moment they recognized him he vanished from their sight.
+They were so thrilled at seeing Jesus that they hurried back to Jerusalem that same evening, and they were admitted to the locked room where the rest of the disciples (save Thomas) were gathered.